10 Ways High School Students Can Prepare for a Nursing Career

 Visit Site

-Even as a high school student, you can get involved in healthcare settings before college through volunteering.
-Find a healthcare facility, such as a hospital, assisted living facility, or clinic, and check if they host volunteer programs.
+Find a healthcare facility like a hospital, assisted living facility, or clinic, and check if they host volunteer programs.
 If they do not have a formal program, offer to volunteer for a few hours per week.
-Ask if you can shadow nurses to get a sense of what their daily work is really like.
+Ask if you can, shadow nurses to get a sense of their daily work life.

-Admissions representatives like to see volunteer hours on college applications.
+Nursing volunteer hours can stand out on college applications.
 Plus, if you focus on volunteering in the healthcare industry, you can show those representatives just how serious you are about your nursing career plans.

 light-bulb How can high school students find a nursing mentor?